kuleshov/nanoscope/README.md

 Nanoscope
 =========

 Metagenomic analysis pipeline for synthetic long reads.
-Nanoscope was originally introduced in
+Nanoscope is introduced in

 ```
 High-resolution structure of the human microbiome revealed with synthetic long reads.